 So I decided the Wilfa needed some circuit bending.
 Yeah, voiding the warranty.

 Fortunately it was very easy to open.
 And I could see the beeper right away.
-I did some tests and ended up using a 1.8 kohm resistance to decrease the audio level.
+I did some tests and ended up using a 1.8 kohm resistor to decrease the audio level.
 Making the machine going from screaming loud to a subtle beep.

 And here’s the result.